 Smith was followed by other economists, such as the trade theorist David Ricardo and the philosopher/economist John Stuart Mill.
 They held similarly complex views of human nature and motivations.
-In 1890 Alfred Marshall tried to codify these ideas in a very influential text called Principles of Economics, which was the standard economics textbook in the early 20th century.
-Marshall viewed human motivations in an optimistic light-including those of economists, whom he assumed were motivated by a desire to improve the human condition.
+In 1890 Alfred Marshall tried to codify these ideas in a very influential text called Principles of Economics, which was the standard economics textbook in the early twentieth century.
+Marshall assumed that people were motivated by a desire to improve the human condition.
 He specifically focused on the reduction of poverty so as to allow people to develop their higher moral and intellectual faculties, rather than being condemned to lives of desperate effort for simple survival.